Fondant - Fondarific - Buttercream Wedding White - 5lb

 Do not be alarmed if Fondarific is very soft and buttery.
 Let Fondarific return to room temperature and knead the bloom (white coating) if present back into the product.
 This will not affect the quality of Fondarific.

 Fondarific may arrive firm.
 Microwave 10 seconds per pound checking for hot spot about every 20 seconds.
 DO NOT OVER HEAT!
 If you do, allow product to return to room temp, knead and then roll.
 Little or no powdered sugar or cornstarch is necessary for rolling Fondarific.
 Do not use shortening with Fondarific.

 Store Fondarific on the pantry shelf.
 May be refrigerated and frozen.

 Ingredients and Nutrition

-Ingredients: Sugar (sugar cornstarch), partially hydrogenated palm kernel oil, non-fat dry milk, soy lecithin (emulsifier), artificial flavor, cane sugar, cornstarch, glucose fructose, water, salt, vanilla, butter flavor, Carboxymethyl cellulose, Gum Arabic, vegetable glycerin.
-Contains soy and milk products.
+Ingredients: Sugar (sugar cornstarch), hydrogenated palm kernel oil, non-fat dry milk, soy lecithin (emulsifier), artificial flavor, cane sugar, cornstarch, glucose fructose, water, salt, vanilla, butter flavor, titanium dioxide, carboxymethyl cellulose, Gum Arabic, vegetable glycerin.

 TIPS AND TRICKS!